Don't invest unless you're prepared to lose all the money you invest. HIGH RISK

 CryptoXpert - Top 10 Crypto Tax Things To Do for Crypto Beginner’s

-1. Understand when tax applies
+1. Understand when crypto tax applies

 2. Use FCA registered platforms